Multi-Hop Fact Checking of Political Claims: Abstract

 \section{Abstract}

-Recently, novel multi-hop models and datasets have been introduced to achieve more complex natural language reasoning with neural networks.
-One notable task that requires multi-hop reasoning is fact checking, where a chain of connected evidence pieces leads to the final verdict of a claim.
-However, existing datasets do not provide annotations for the gold evidence pieces, which is a critical aspect for improving the explainability of fact checking systems.
-The only exception is the FEVER dataset, which is artificially constructed based on Wikipedia and does not use naturally occurring political claims and evidence pages, which is more challenging.
-Most claims in FEVER only have one evidence sentence associated with them and require no reasoning to make label predictions -- the small number of instances with two evidence sentences only require simple reasoning.
-In this paper, we study how to perform more complex claim verification on naturally occurring claims with multiple hops over evidence chunks.
-We first construct a small annotated dataset, PolitiHop, of reasoning chains for claim verification.
-We then compare the dataset to other existing multi-hop datasets and study how to transfer knowledge from more extensive in- and out-of-domain resources to PolitiHop.
-We find that the task is complex, and achieve the best performance using an architecture that specifically models reasoning over evidence chains in combination with in-domain transfer learning.
+Recent work has proposed multi-hop models and datasets for studying complex natural language reasoning.
+One notable task requiring multi-hop reasoning is fact checking, where a set of connected evidence pieces leads to the final verdict of a claim.
+However, existing datasets either do not provide annotations for gold evidence pages, or the only dataset which does (FEVER) mostly consists of claims which can be fact-checked with simple reasoning and is constructed artificially.
+Here, we study more complex claim verification of naturally occurring claims with multiple hops over interconnected evidence chunks.
+We: 1) construct a small annotated dataset, PolitiHop\footnote{We make the \politihop\ dataset and the code for the experiments publicly available on \href{https://github.com/copenlu/politihop}{https://github.com/copenlu/politihop} .}, of evidence sentences for claim verification; 2) compare it to existing multi-hop datasets; and 3) study how to transfer knowledge from more extensive in- and out-of-domain resources to PolitiHop.
+We find that the task is complex and achieve the best performance with an architecture that specifically models reasoning over evidence pieces in combination with in-domain transfer learning.